Early Childhood Education

 - Transferable:CSU

-This course covers infant development from conception through three years of age.
-Students will apply current research to the preparation for conception, birth, and raising children in the first three years of life.
-Students will learn strategies for caring for infants at each developmental stage.
-This course is for parents or professionals working with infants in health fields, education, or social services.
+This course explores infant development from pre-conception through three years of age, focusing on physical, cognitive, language, social, and emotional growth.
+Students will apply current research and theoretical frameworks to understand behavior, as well as the interactions between heredity and environment.
+The course emphasizes the role of family, relationships, and caregiving strategies at each developmental stage, providing practical insights for parents or professionals working with infants in health, education, or social services.

 Student Learning Outcomes